 Host: Mark Walberg

 How low will people sink for a shot at prize money?
-On The Moment of Truth, contestants are subjected to a lie detector test prior to their appearance, running through a variety of questions about their personal lives.
-Once on air, the participants are asked a variety of the initial questions and – dramatic pauses, lights and music in place – are put to the truth test.
+On The Moment of Truth, contestants were subjected to a lie detector test prior to their appearance, running through a variety of questions about their personal lives.
+Once on-air, the participants were asked a variety of the initial questions and – dramatic pauses, lights, and music in place – are put to the truth test.
 Are they telling the truth?
-And will their admissions break up friendships, families and relationships?
+And will their admissions break up friendships, families, and relationships?

 3. The Chair

 Host: John McEnroe

 Years on TV: 2002

 The Chair, hosted by John McEnroe, looked to see how well people could keep their cool under pressure, by putting contestants in uncomfortable situations while monitoring their heart rate.
 If they were able to keep their heart rate below a certain level, they would progress to another level of earnings.
 Could they keep their cool when faced with a “heartstopper” like being face-to-face with an alligator?
 In the end, nobody cared and the show was canned.

 Host: Peter Marshall